Why I am Still a Christian (Even After Being Kicked Out)

 3) Christian Universalism

 This reason is a branch of the Christian fixation I've had ever since I returned to the faith in 2012.
 Christian Universalism teaches one basic truth: salvation for everyone.
-It stems from the faith through various chapters and verses, but most notably being the collected term "all."
+It stems from the faith, as expressed through various chapters and verses, but most notably from the term "all."
 Everyone, not just those who believe in him, has salvation.
 There's no "Lake of Fire."
 There's no eternal damnation.
 There's love and the understanding of love.
 There is Christ in the center of that love, which is what makes Christian Universalism different than any branch of Spiritualism or Universalism.
 It's a minor section of Christianity, mainly because it denies the doctrine of hell, basing it on not being of Biblical origin.

-For me, I'm still a Christian because I've experienced God, His peace, and His love.
-I cannot discount or even throw away the experiences I've had.
-I cannot chalk those experiences up to anything other than extraordinary.
-If those experiences were real, then God exists, and if God exists, then how could an all-loving God manipulate beings less than Him into worship and still be considered 'good?'
-The boxed version of God I'd been served as a child was completely inaccurate.
+The boxed Evangelical version of God I'd been served as a child was completely inaccurate.
 God was placed in a box that was poorly packaged by humans in their feeble attempt to understand and (more importantly) control the perspective of Him.
-I knew the truth, and it set me free.

 With All My Heart,